RelativisticMechanic/chip4504/README.md

 Simply run the "qemu.bat" file under Windows.
 (Ensure that you have the qemu-system-i386 binaries and have set up the PATH variable accordingly).
 Otherwise, you can use the emulator of your choice, VirtualBox or VMWare.

+## Building

+You will need the SmallerC compiler, which you can find here: https://github.com/alexfru/SmallerC and the Netwide Assembler, from here: http://www.nasm.us/ .
+In addition you'll need a floppy disk program to browse and edit the virtual copy of floppies that will be used.
+(An existing copy called 'chip4504.ima' is present in this repository.

 ## Contributing

 Report issues to the "Issues" section under this github repository.
 Other than that, uh, just clone?
 I wouldn't mind